ThePieBaker90/On-The-Rim/Items/Special Cybernetics/Smart Implant.md

 * Abilities:
 	* Allows the user to interface with [[Smart]] weapons.
 * Looks:
-	* A subdermal implant installed on the side of the hand.
-A blinking led can be faintly seen through skin when installed.
+	* A sub-dermal implant installed on the side of the hand.
+A blinking LED can be faintly seen through skin when installed.